TheDiamondOG/DiaMuckMods/README.md

 - Everything OP Lower Speed
 - KYS NOW
 ## Spawn
-A menu to spawn any mob in the game
+A menu to spawn any mob in the game but only for single player
 - Destroy All (CS)
 - Kill All (SS)
 ## Teleport